rssalessio/PyDeePC/README.md

     data_ini = Data(..., ...) # Use last T_INI samples to build a new initial condition
 ```

+## Known problems

+- When using the projection regularizer you may encounter some problems while using the ECOS solver.
+We suggest setting the regularizer to 0, or using another solver (e.g., MOSEK)

 ## TODO

 - Add tests